 Wecker found that the suppression of oral information was correlated with the subjective importance a person placed on slides.
 In other words, slides interfere with the retention of oral information because people often judge information on slides to be more important.

-Tips and tricks: How to make PowerPoint slides that work
+Tips and tricks: Making PowerPoint slides that work

 That said, it’s easy to see why your overloaded PowerPoint slides have been putting audiences to sleep.
-To keep your presentations comprehensible, make sure that your visuals remain simple and straight to the point.
-There are plenty of ways to achieve simplicity in PowerPoint design.
+To keep your presentations comprehensible, make sure that your visuals remain simple and straightforward.
+There are many ways to achieve simplicity in PowerPoint design.
 Here are just a few of the most basic tips:

 - Draft your ideas before attempting to make a PowerPoint deck.
 Outline the points you want to make and lay them out in a storyboard.
 This will give you the opportunity to arrange your presentation properly and edit out unnecessary details.